DenisGorbachev/cyberbuddhism/README.md

 `Reward = Sum of time intervals spent following a locally-optimal policy`

 A locally-optimal policy is a policy that maximizes a local reward function.
-Paradoxically, our local reward function may become quite unrewarding when optimized for.
+You can follow it for a limited time, then switch to another locally-optimal policy.

-However, you can define a locally-optimal policy & follow it for a limited time.
-After timeout, you can define a new locally-optimal policy.
-This is quite similar to how we live our lives - we focus on a specific reward function for some time, then switch to another reward function.
+This is quite similar to how we live our lives - we maximize a specific reward function for some time, then switch to another reward function.

 The difference is how we feel about it.
 Instead of feeling bad about switching all the time, we can feel good about... switching all the time!